destacks/powertables/README.md

 ## About

-Destacks Powertable is a sortable filter table implementation for the Django web framework and might be extended to be used by other frameworks and programming languages in the future.
+Destacks Powertable is a sortable filter table implementation for the Django web framework and might be extended to be used with other frameworks and programming languages in the future.

 ## Project State